-6. Conclusion
+5. Conclusion

-The paper seeks to shine light on the use of informal communication (leaks) in monetary policy, focusing on the US Federal Reserve.
-Recent evidence from asset prices suggests that information flows from the Fed to markets via informal channels.
+The paper seeks to shine light on the use of informal communication in monetary policy, focusing on the U.S. Federal Reserve.
+Recent evidence from asset pricing suggests that information flows from the Fed to markets via informal channels.
 Prevalent use of informal communication is consistent with the repeated discussions of leaks in FOMC documents going back to 1948.
-A reading of the historical documents suggest that leaks are motivated by a tug of war over market expectations because the Fed is reluctant to choose a policy that differs from prior policy maker guidance.
+A reading of the historical documents suggests that leaks are motivated by a tug of war over market expectations because the Fed is reluctant to choose a policy that differs from prior policymaker guidance.
 I provide a model of the game theory of the quiet cacophony to understand the equilibrium outcome.
-If disclosure ties the hand of policy makers and policy makers can spin information about policy preferences via selective disclosure, the unique Nash equilibrium is that both policy makers leak when disagreement is sufficiently large relative to the remaining uncertainty to be resolved before the next policy meeting.
+If disclosure ties the hand of policymakers and policymakers can spin information about policy preferences via selective disclosure, the unique Nash equilibrium is that both policymakers leak when disagreement is sufficiently large relative to the remaining uncertainty to be resolved before the next policy meeting.